 There have been a number of success stories to come out of the DesignSpark community, including the highly respected Pi-Top.
 “Pi-Top uses a Raspberry Pi and turns it into an affordable, adaptable and easily upgradable laptop,” says Bray.
 “The original concept was all designed using DesignSpark software and the final product is now in most UK schools and expanding around the world.”

-All of these developments will help DesignSpark continue to grow and flourish, and Bray believes it’s a programme that RS can be proud of.
+Developments like this will help DesignSpark continue to grow and flourish, and Bray believes it’s a programme that RS can be proud of.
 “The whole concept is unique in the industry and definitely one of the differentiators between RS and other companies in the MRO industry – we’re always looking for ways to improve DesignSpark and help design engineers to innovate.”